 The workshop is free for all registered attendees of the 2018 Northern Plains Conference on British Literature.
-If you would like to attend only the dance workshop, the cost per person is $15, payable at the door by cheque or cash (exact change only).
-Please register in advance via the 2018 NPCEBL registration form, or by sending an email to email@example.com.
+If you would like to attend only the dance workshop, the cost per person is $10, payable at the door by cheque or cash (exact change only).
+A number of generous sponsors have allowed us to keep the registration fee low!
+Please register in advance via the 2018 NPCEBL registration form, or by sending an email to firstname.lastname@example.org.

 Keynote lecture: Dr. Randall Martin

 April 27, 2018